KaLuLas/KaLuLas/README.md

 This is Kalulas / EdwardChen

 - 🕹️ I'm a video game lover, also a game developer (using u3d)
-- 😫 I’m currently learning more about network, graphics and game engine
+- 😫 I’m currently learning more about network, graphics, and game engine
 - 📭 Personal website and blog: [ThreeGates](https://www.threegates.net/)

 ## 🧙‍♂️ Technologies & Tools